lkhollman/CppND-Capstone-Snake-Game/README.md

 # CPPND: Capstone Snake Game
 This is a clone of the traditional Snake Game.

-Once installed and loaded, simply use the arrow keys to operate the direction of the snake on the screen.
-The object of the game is to guide the snake to the yellow squares (food) on the screen, so the snake will eat them.
+Once installed and loaded, simply use the arrow keys to change the direction of the snake on the screen.
+The object of the game is to guide the snake to the yellow squares (food) on the screen, so the snake will "eat" them.
+Once "eaten" they will disapper from the screen.

 <img src="snake_game.gif"/>